danskernesdigitalebibliotek/dpl-cms/docs/translation.md

-  Poeditor ->> Poeditor: Synchronize translations with latest strings and translations Translator ->> Poeditor: Translate strings Translator ->> Poeditor: Export strings to GitHub Poeditor ->> GitHub: Commit combined.po file with updated translations to develop Github ->> Github: .combined.po is split into two files: .po and .config.po Github ->> Github: All the po files are published to Github Pages DplCms ->> GitHub: Fetch .po file with latest translations
+  Poeditor ->> Poeditor: Synchronize translations with latest strings and translations Translator ->> Poeditor: Translate strings Translator ->> Poeditor: Export strings to GitHub POEditor ->> GitHub: Commit combined.po file with updated translations to develop Github ->> Github: .combined.po is split into two files: .po and .config.po Github ->> Github: All the po files are published to Github Pages DplCms ->> GitHub: Fetch .po file with latest translations